 During the fellowship, Graduate Fellows conduct research connected to Jewish Studies and present their findings at public events that take place throughout the year.
 Fellows also participate in monthly workshops exploring the history and methodologies of Jewish Studies; receive professional development in the areas of public scholarship and library skills; and have many opportunities to network with Jewish Studies faculty and receive feedback on their current and future research agendas.

-Past requirements for the Graduate Fellowship have included:
+Requirements for the Graduate Fellowship are:

 - Attending the monthly workshop series on Jewish Studies and public scholarship.
 Workshops typically last for an hour and a half